 - Kosher Salt: Kosher salt is preferred by chefs due to the pure salty flavor it imparts to food.
 Sea salt is said to sit on the food rather than penetrate and season.

 - Mix the ingredients for the bbq chicken rub in a small bowl, until well blended.

-- Spread the dry rub in every nook and cranny and on and under the skin of the chicken halves.
+- Spread the bbq chicken rub in every nook and cranny and on and under the skin of the chicken halves.
 Do this three hours before grilling.
 Let the rubbed chicken sit in the refrigerator until ready to cook.

 - And finally a good chicken baste sauce with vinegar, oil, turmeric for color, lemon juice and a drop of liquid smoke.
 Using this flavorful basting sauce eliminates the need to pre marinade the chicken.

 Expert Tip: Use a neutral flavored oil with a higher smoking point.
 It will help the skin crisp faster.
 Canola oil or grape seed oil is a good choice here.